Cart

 Luxury Resale – the new prestige:

-- Platforms like Vestiaire, The RealReal offer authentication of Hermès bags, Rolex watches
+• Platforms like Vestiaire, The RealReal offer authentication for Hermès bags, Rolex watches

-- Buying used luxury today is "smart shopping," not "saving out of poverty"
+• Buying used luxury is now "smart shopping," not "saving out of necessity"

 "Thrifting" as a social trend:

-- 3 out of 4 consumers buying second-hand products identify as "thrifters" and like to brag about it
+• 3 out of 4 consumers buying secondhand identify as "thrifters" and like to show it off

-- 74% say that used clothing is more socially acceptable today than 5 years ago
+• 74% say used clothing is more socially acceptable today than 5 years ago

-The fashion industry is responsible for about 2.1 billion tons of CO2e emissions annually.
-Buying used clothing helps avoid emissions related to the production of new garments:
+The fashion industry accounts for about 2.1 billion tons of CO2e emissions annually.
+Buying used clothing avoids emissions related to producing new garments:

-- For every 100 used clothes purchased, 60-85 new products are replaced, significantly reducing greenhouse gas emissions and toxin use
+• For every 100 used clothes bought, 60-85 new products are replaced, significantly reducing greenhouse gas emissions and toxin use

-- Vinted in its 2023 report calculated that their platform helped avoid emissions of 678,691 tons of CO2e, which is 1.25 kg CO2e per each secondhand purchase
+• Vinted in its 2023 report calculated that their platform helped avoid emissions of 678,691 tons of CO2e, or 1.25 kg CO2e per secondhand purchase

-However, experts warn: growth in used clothing sales is additive for companies and does not replace the production of new goods, so without a commitment to reduce new clothing production, we will not see a reduction in energy consumption and post-consumer waste.
+However, experts warn: growth in used clothing sales is additive for companies and does not replace new goods production, so without a commitment to reduce new clothing production, we will not see reductions in energy use and post-consumer waste.

 13.6.
 Global Industry Challenges

-Most large resale platforms are still struggling for profitability:
+Most major resale platforms are still fighting for profitability:

-- Vestiaire Collective: negative EBITDA of 33 million USD
+• Vestiaire Collective: negative EBITDA of $33 million

-Only Vinted achieved profitability (2023 – first full year of net profit).
+Only Vinted reached profitability (2023 – first full year of net profit).
 Causes of difficulties:

 Market consolidation: